The world of gardening features a great variety of herbs that prefer what we call “full sun.”

 The best growing medium for rosemary is moderately rich well-drained soil.
 Learn more about the ideal soil mix for rosemary.

-Common sage is brimming with antioxidants and can strengthen the activity and health of the brain.
+Common sage is brimming with antioxidants, which can strengthen the activity and health of the brain.
 It also has the ability to reduce blood cholesterol levels.

-Sage prefers full sun and can survive as an evergreen herb in moderately warm and cool climates, but extreme heat or frost can kill it.
+Sage prefers full sun and can survive as an evergreen herb in moderately warm and cool climates.
+But know that extreme heat or frost can kill it.

 Sage also doesn’t do well in soil with poor drainage.
 In general, this plant has a low water requirement, so water it as little as possible.

-Calendula’s essential oil possesses anti-inflammatory and anti-bacterial properties and is great for the skin.
+Calendula’s essential oil has anti-inflammatory and anti-bacterial properties and is excellent for the skin.

 Calendula is a full-sun herb that is grown for its flowers.
-It does well in a relatively warm climate but cannot withstand heat and frost.
-It also doesn’t like overly moist soil.
+It does well in reasonably warm climates but cannot withstand heat and frost.
+It also doesn’t like soil that’s too moist.

-This plant can be easily started from seeds indoors, and it doesn’t require special treatment.
+You can easily start this plant from seeds indoors, and it doesn’t require special treatment.

 9. St. John’s Wort

-Several studies showed that St. John’s wort can act as an active antidepressant in mild and moderate cases of depression.
+Several studies came out with some not-so-surprising results.
+St. John’s wort can act as an active antidepressant in mild and moderate cases of depression.

 St. John’s wort is a perennial herb that prefers full sun and temperate climates.
-According to one study, St. John’s wort grows best in an average temperature less than 75 °F (24°C) but is also restricted by cold temperatures.
+According to one study, St. John’s wort grows best at an average temperature of less than 75 °F (24°C), but it is also restricted by cold temperatures.

 The herb can tolerate many different types of soil, including heavy clay soil.

 Dill is a full-sun herb that is quite common in Europe and Asia.
-Its ideal temperature is 70°F (21°C) and grows best in sandy soil.
+Its ideal temperature is 70°F (21°C), and it grows best in sandy soil.

-This herb doesn’t like competing with other plants for space, so avoid growing it with other invasive plants, such as mint.
+This herb doesn’t like competing with other plants for space.
+Avoid growing it with other invasive plants, such as mint.

-Echinacea has the ability to relieve flu symptoms and shorten its duration.
-It can also manage the levels of sugar in the blood and reduce anxiety.
+Echinacea can relieve flu symptoms and shorten its duration.
+It can also manage sugar levels in the blood and reduce anxiety.

-E. purpurea, one of the most popular and beneficial echinacea plants, grows best in rich well-drained soil and needs regular watering.
+E. purpurea is one of the most popular and beneficial echinacea plants.
+It grows best in rich, well-drained soil and needs regular watering.

 We’ll conclude this list with oregano, one of the most popular herbs in the world.
 Oregano is most famous in Italian cuisine.

-This plant grows in full sun or partial shade and prefers a temperature around 70°F (21°C).
-Avoid growing the herb in wet conditions or slow-draining soil because it likes dry conditions.
+This plant grows in full sun or partial shade and prefers a temperature of around 70°F (21°C).